I assume that installing TexturePacker should not put you in big trouble — if you still have issues check the section

 Many game development frameworks have built-in TexturePacker support, some require additional steps like Unity (installing our free TexturePacker importer plugin).

-Please check out the Tutorials page to get more information.
+Please check out the Tutorials page for more information.